 God displays His absolute hatred for sin and satisfies His justice against our wickedness when He crushes His Son on the cross—making Him our substitute in judgment (Isaiah 53:10; 1 John 4:10).
 He then takes the sinless life (the active obedience) of Christ and covers the justified—making Him our substitute in righteousness (2 Corinthians 5:21).
 Jesus Christ "died for our sins in accordance with the Scriptures, was buried, and was raised on the third day in accordance with the Scriptures" (1 Corinthians 15:1-4).
 His resurrection signifies God's satisfaction and guarantees the eternal life of all believers (1 Corinthians 15:20-28).
 He has ascended to the right hand of the Father and will return again to judge the earth and make all things new (Mark 16:19; Revelation 21:1-4).

 And it is news that demands a response.
 For in reality, no one is neutral to it.
-You have either recognized your need for Christ as your representative before God or you stand as your own defense attorney.
+You have either recognized your need for Christ as your mediator before God or you stand as your own defense attorney.
 There is no third category.
 Only those who repent (turning away from sin and clinging in faith to Christ alone) will be saved from God's eternal judgement (John 3:18).
 R.C.
 Sproul explains the following concerning faith.

 Faith is effectual only if one personally trusts in Christ alone for salvation.
 It is one thing to give an intellectual assent to a proposition but quite another to place personal trust in it…We cannot have affection for Christ until we recognize and acknowledge that we are sinners and that we desperately need His work on our behalf.